-These days our homes have more technology than ever before, and it continues to get more and more complicated.
+These days our homes have more technology time tracking for remote teams than ever before, and it continues to get more and more complicated.
 While you have a whole IT department at work when the computer crashes or some other tech problem crops up, at home we are on our own.
 Yes, you may have a tech service you can call to solve the big problems, but do you really want to bother them when something happens such as when your wifi network is giving you a problem?

 While we all wish we could fix these things ourselves, sometimes trying to solve one problem only brings up more problems.
 Here are three things that seem to crop up continuously when homeowners try to set up and manage their own home network wifi configuration setups and instead find themselves at the mercy of their technology.